Schnappies/HelloWorld/README.md

 This is readme file for HelloWorld program.

-I am practicing to use Git and GittingGud.
+I am practicing to use Git and GittingGud at it.